jschulthess/ansible-pull-update/README.md

 ## Introduction

 This repository contains playbooks to update a Linux system using ansible-pull.
+It is intended as a useful example of running Ansible in _pull_ mode.

 At present it supports the following OS variants: